 MEETING OBSTACLE #2: Changing priorities and schedules

 This can be mitigated but not always avoided.
 In our fast-paced environments and customer-centric worlds, priorities can and will change.
 A key person may no longer be able to attend the meeting and only give you a 30 minute heads up.
-While its important to stay focused and push through, if key persons are not available then you will likely need to find a new time or place.
+While its important to stay focused and push through, if key persons and stakeholders are not available then you will likely need to find a new time or place to meet.

 - SOLUTION: Luckily, advanced software tools help you edit meetings on the fly, especially when it comes to mobile meeting management tools, where you can manage your meetings and be sensitive of other team members while you're on-the-go.

 MEETING OBSTACLE #3: People show up late, or get "lost"

 Back-to-back meetings exist.
 And meetings often go over the allotted time, causing schedules to get disrupted or pushed back.
 Also, with sprawling corporate campuses, there are too many rooms and locations to keep track of that occasionally people get lost or confused on their way to the dedicated meeting space or conference room, resulting in late arrivals which causes meetings to not start on time or having to repeat information.

 - SOLUTION: The only way around this, other than a printed map of your offices, is to leverage technology that has embedded functionality for wayfinding and indoor navigation.
 With this type of immersive functionality, your meeting attendees can literally 'find their way' to each and every meeting room with turn-by-turn directions that cut across buildings and even floors.
 Knowing where the need to be and how to get there will hopefully ensure your attendees are prompt.
 If not - notification reminders 10 minutes before the meeting help!